-Secondly, members can also earn tier points from booking Virgin Atlantic Holidays from 9 November onwards at a rate of 20 tier points per £500 spent, up to a maximum of 400 tier points per booking – this means you could potentially earn silver status in the Flying Club programme with just one single Virgin Atlantic Holidays booking depending on the cost.
+Members can also earn tier points from booking Virgin Atlantic Holidays at a rate of 20 tier points per £500 spent, up to a maximum of 400 tier points per booking — this means you could potentially earn silver status in the Flying Club programme with just one single Virgin Atlantic Holidays booking depending on the cost.

-Finally, for those travellers keen to increase their balance of Virgin Points as well as tier points there is even more good news.
-Flying Club members will earn additional Virgin points with every pound spent with Virgin Atlantic Holidays bookings at the following rates:
+Finally, for those travellers keen to increase their balance of Virgin Points as well as tier points, flying Club members will earn additional Virgin points with every pound spent with Virgin Atlantic Holidays bookings at the following rates:

 - Flying Club Red status members will earn 2 points per £1 spent

 - Silver members will earn 3 points per £1 spent